conventions

 comments

-Comments are represented by the hashtag or pound before the thing that is commented for example
+Comments are made with a hashtag/pound before the thing that is commented for example